rholder/debinate/README.md

 ##Usage
 ```
-Debinate 0.5.0 - roll up your project into a Debian package
+Debinate 0.6.0 - roll up your project into a Debian package

 Python:

-  debinate init     - create and initialize a Debinate project structure in .debinate
+  debinate init     - create and initialize a debinate project structure in .debinate
+  debinate prepare  - wipe target and build folders, regenerate their contents (optional, called by package if necessary)
-  debinate package  - creates a .deb file from your project in .debinate/build
+  debinate package  - creates a .deb from your project, calls prepare if necessary
+  debinate clear    - delete everything in target and build, leaving cache folder intact
-  debinate clean    - delete everything in the target, build, and cache folders
+  debinate clean    - delete everything in target, build, and cache folders

 Advanced:

   debinate build    - build a .deb from a directory
    -r, --root         root directory, e.g. ./root with ./root/usr/local/bin/thing inside
    -n, --name         project name (optional, default: current directory)
    -v, --version      project version (optional, default: 1.0.0)